 Adhesive Breakdown and Flooring Betrayal

 The new floor is in, and the diplomats are arriving for the show.
 What’s that smell?
 Why is glue seeping from the cracks between floor tiles!?
-Welcome to adhesive breakdown in flooring, a catastrophic product of moisture content and high pH.
+Welcome to an adhesive breakdown in flooring, a catastrophic product of moisture content and high pH.

 Moisture vapor naturally evaporates from the surfaces of all concrete floors.
 If installers used a calcium chloride test to measure a moisture vapor emissions rate (MVER), they learn that the floor contains 2.76 pounds of water crystals per thousand square feet of floor.
 Generally, moisture vapor experts do not install floor covering materials with an MVER rate exceeding three-to-five pounds.
 In this scenario, the contractor likely proceeded, because the MVER read less than “3.”